-P = 500 / 800 x 1000 = 625 pontos
+P = 540 / 800 x 1000 = 675 points

-- Fly in the opposite direction to the defined circuit; - Backtracking - Not cross the SP or FP or crossing over into the wrong set; - Cross the SP or FP outside the task window; - Take off or land outside the task window; - Fly in prohibited place; - Other foreseen in the Regulation, including disqualification.
+- Flying in the opposite direction to the defined circuit. - Backtracking - Not crossing the SP or FP or crossing over into the wrong direction. - Cross the SP or FP outside the task window. - Take off or land outside the task window. - Flying in prohibited airspace; - Other foreseen in the Local Regulation, including disqualification.